-Appropriate use of the Internet and electronic mail is expected of all staff and students.
-Accessing, viewing, uploading, downloading or distributing material that is inappropriate is unacceptable at École Morden Middle School.
-Inappropriate use of any technology, including hardware or software, provided by WSD will result in sanction.
+Appropriate use of divisional hardware and software is expected of all staff and students.
+Accessing, viewing, uploading, downloading, or distributing material that is inappropriate is wholly unacceptable.
+Inappropriate use of any technology, including hardware and software, provided by WSD will result in disciplinary action and communication with parents/guardians.